Finding time to write a blog, deciding on a blog theme...there are many challenges to writing one blog

 river

-Depending on the timing, I may be assigned to a server construction project, so I may also be working on that.
+Depending on the timing, I may be assigned to server construction projects and therefore perform that work.

 river

-also created a system that can automatically send reminders for tasks with approaching deadlines.
+even created a system to automatically remind me of tasks with approaching deadlines.

 Komatsu